-When a hand ends with one or more players declaring a win, the hand(s) are scored.
-Only winners receive payment.
+When a hand ends with one player declaring a win, the winning hand is scored.
+Only the winner receives payment.
 If there is more than one possibility to score the hand, the highest-scoring possibility is always chosen.

 A player winning by self-draw receives payment from the three opponents.